What Is Soul Fatigue?

 Soul fatigue is when the middle of you starts to go dim.

-The part that used to reach, hope, trust, or whatever you want to call it, it just flickers like a bad bulb.
+The part that used to reach out for hope, trust, or whatever you want to call it, it just flickers like a bad bulb about to burn out.

-It’s not the kind of tired where you think, I just need a weekend off.
-It’s the kind where you start wondering, what if I never feel like myself again?
+It’s not the kind of tired where you think, I just need a weekend off, it’s the kind where you start wondering, what if I never feel like myself again? or maybe it would be best to just run away at this point.
 It’s what happens when you’ve carried more pain than care at the same time of giving more than anyone gave back.

-Soul fatigue doesn’t explode into your life, it’s a slow seeping like that loose leaf tea that takes twice as long as the regular teabags I have.
+Soul fatigue doesn’t explode into your life, it’s more like a slow seeping like that loose leaf tea that takes twice as long as the regular teabags I have.

 It chips away at joy until you can barely remember the flavor of it.